egouldmarie/CS_512/README.md

-# Github Repository for CS 512 - Intro to Computer Graphics
+# CS 512: Intro to Computer Graphics